Menu

 While monitoring treatment developments, Ursula also became increasingly aware of the persecution of medical and dental professionals who dared to voice opinions contrary to “official” narratives.
 As a result, she became committed to medical freedom – the right of American citizens to make their own medical (and dental) decisions.

-Ursula lives in southern Arizona and along with her dog, Loretta, is an IPWDA certified member of the Pima County canine search & rescue team, Southwest Rescue Dogs, Inc.
+Ursula lives in southern Arizona and along with her dog, Loretta, is an IPWDA certified member of the Santa Cruz County canine search & rescue team.

 Robert F. Kennedy Jr